Double homology and wedge-decomposable simplicial complexes: Introduction

 \textbf{Results:} Given simplicial complexes $\K^1,\K^2$ with a common proper face $\sigma$, identifying them along it gives the face sum $\K^1\sqcup_\sigma\K^2$.
 If a simplicial complex $\K$ can be built in such a way, we say $\K$ is wedge-decomposable (see Section 5).
 Our main result computes the double homology of such sums (Theorem 5.4).

 \begin{theorem*} If $\K^1$ and $\K^2$ have no ghost vertices then

 \end{theorem*}

-This partially answers Question 8.2 in \cite{docoho}.
-Proving the converse would characterize face sums through double homology.
 This construction is analogous to that of the clique sum of two graphs.
 Given two graphs, the clique complex of a clique sum is precisely the face sum of the two clique complexes.
-Thus the converse would also give a homological characterization of clique sums of graphs.
-Even though this may be optimistic, it would be good to know if there's such a characterization of simplicial complexes $\K$ with $HH_{*}(\ZZ_\K)$ as in the theorem.\\
+Therefore this result gives a homological tool to detect graphs that are not clique sums.
+Further, Example \ref{counter} showcases a non-wedge-decomposable simplicial complex with associated $HH$ of the same form as the theorem, giving a complete answer to Question 8.2 in \cite{docoho}.
+A characterization of simplicial complexes with such double homology is unknown. \\

 \textbf{Organization:} \begin{itemize} \item Section 2 introduces some terminology.

 \item In Section 3 we review the $HH_*$ construction.

 \item In Section 4 we compute the double homology of $\ZZ_\K$ when $\K$ has at least one ghost vertex.
 To do it we put a filtration on $CH_{*}$ isolating the action of adding the ghost vertex to $\K$.